-Despite the plethora of evidence that investments in highquality preschool programs save dollars for taxpayers in the future, data from the National Center for Education Statistics show that one-third of children in poverty attend a high-quality preschool program.
+Despite the considerable evidence that investments in high-quality preschool programs save dollars for taxpayers in the future, data from the National Center for Education Statistics show that just one-third of children in poverty attend a high-quality preschool program.

-An estimated 63 percent of low-income 3 and 4-year-old children in the United States do not attend nursery school or preschool.16 In the 2012-13 fiscal year, the federally funded Head Start and Early Head Start programs served 1.1 million children ages 0 to 5.17 With more than 6 million children in this age range living in poverty, the majority of these girls and boys, particularly in the 0 to 3 range, are still not getting the early learning opportunities and experiences that prepare them for elementary school.
+"Across the nation, 59 percent of 4-year olds - or six out of every 10 children - are not enrolled in publicly funded preschool programs through state preschool, Head Start, and special education preschool services" Even fewer are enrolled in the highest-quality programs.
+In the 2015-16 fiscal year, the federally funded Head Start and Early Head Start programs cumulatively served 1,070,000 children ages birth to 5 and pregnant women throughout the 2016-2017 program year.
+With more than 6 million children in this age range living in poverty, the majority of these girls and boys, particularly in the 0 to 3 range, are still not getting the early learning opportunities and experiences that prepare them for elementary school.
 The odds of these girls and boys transcending their circumstances are heavily stacked against them.